All Eyes Will Be On Your Estate Inventory And Appraisal Form – Get Legal Help

 It is also a good idea to review the Secretary of State website to see if there are any assets held by the state that belonged to the decedent.
-Believe it or not, I have found more than one estate where hundreds of thousands of dollars were held in an account by the Secretary of State – accounts apparently the decedent her/himself forgot about.
+At our firm, attorney Gadi Zohar has found more than one estate where hundreds of thousands of dollars were held in an account by the Secretary of State – accounts apparently the decedent her/himself forgot about.
 On the other hand, it is usually not necessary to appraise every piece of furniture and other household items.
 Some of this may depend on particulars in a family – for example, if someone feels certain family heirlooms are particularly valuable and there is disagreement among the beneficiaries as to who should have the heirlooms.
 Having an experienced attorney who can guide you through the inventory and appraisal process can make a big financial difference to the beneficiaries.
 What is more, marshaling and inventorying the estate assets is a central legal duty of the Executor.

 Visit these pages to learn about special issues that often come up in probate:

-I am attorney Gadi Zohar, Esq., of Palo Alto, California.
-As an experienced probate and estate law attorney, I know how important it can be to navigate the many moving parts involved in the crucial inventory and appraisal process.
-Since 2011 I have learned how to navigate through the potentially complex issues so that the inventory and appraisal is accurate for the benefit of estate beneficiaries and for the protection of my clients who are acting as Executors.
-What I have learned from personal experience can never be taught in a class or via online research.
+At Gadi Zohar, Esq. in Palo Alto, our experienced probate and estate law attorney knows how important it can be to navigate the many moving parts involved in the crucial inventory and appraisal process.
+Since 2011, he has navigated through the potentially complex issues so that the inventory and appraisal are accurate for the benefit of estate beneficiaries and for the protection of my clients who are acting as Executors.
+What he has learned from personal experience can never be taught in a class or via online research.